nickhart/markdown-workflow/docs/CODING_GUIDELINES.md

 - Group imports: external libraries first, then internal modules
 - Use absolute imports with path mapping when possible

+#### For Web/Bundled Code (Next.js, Vite, etc.)

+Use absolute imports with path mapping when possible:

 ```typescript
 // External imports
 import { readFile } from 'fs/promises';